 * Dollar weakens ahead of Fed statement at 1800 GMT

-(Updates prices) LONDON, Sept 20 (Reuters) - Gold prices were steady on Wednesday, aided by a weaker dollar ahead of a U.S. Federal Reserve policy announcement at 1800 GMT that could signal whether it will raise interest rates for a third time this year.
+(Updates throughout, adds London dateline) LONDON, Sept 20 (Reuters) - Gold prices rose on Wednesday, aided by a weaker dollar ahead of a U.S. Federal Reserve policy announcement at 1800 GMT that could signal whether it will raise interest rates for a third time this year.
 A threat by U.S. President Donald Trump to "totally destroy" North Korea also helped to push the dollar lower while stimulating demand for gold, seen as a safe investment in times of uncertainty.
 A weaker dollar makes gold cheaper for holders of other currencies.

-(Additional reporting by Apeksha Nair in Bengaluru,; Editing by David Goodman and Louise Heavens)
+(Additional reporting by Apeksha Nair in Bengaluru; Editing by David Goodman)